psychopy/themes/README.md

 would mean that `identifiers` will be styled using the foreground colour, background colour, font and style specified in `base`.

 Once you have styles defined for all the keys you want, you can also add the keys `python`, `r`, and/or `c++` to specify language-specific styling.
 This will override the basic styling.

+### App and icons

+You may notice that the first keys in most spec files are `app` and then `icons` - these correspond to the Psychopy interface itself.
+For `app`, the value can be one of two options: `light` or `dark`, referring to the light and dark colour schemes currently available for Psychopy.
+For `icons`, there are three options: `light`, `dark`, or `classic`, referring to the three possible icon sets available.

+In time we hope to add functionality for users to contribute custom colour schemes and icon sets for the app, similar to how this repository.

 ## Editing an existing theme
 Only the original author of a theme can edit it, as our bot will check the username on any pull requests against the `authent.txt` file of any folders changed.
 However, you can make changes to any of your themes by just creating a branch of changes and then submitting a pull request, just like you will have when creating a theme.
 If you wish to edit someone else's theme, you will need to ask them to add your username to their `authent.txt` file, or create a new theme based on theirs and submit it yourself.
 If you created a file and now cannot get access, please contact todd.parsons@nottingham.ac.uk.